firoorg/solidity-BigNumber/README.md

 ## Verification
-When performing computations that consume a lot of gas, it is advisable, where possible, to compute them off-chain and have them verified on-chain.
-In this library, this is possible with two functions: `div` and `inverse`. in both cases, the user passes the result of each computation along with the computation's inputs, and the contracts verifies that they were computed correctly, before returning the result.
+In performing computations that consume an impossibly large amount of gas, it is necessary to compute them off-chain and have them verified on-chain.
+In this library, this is possible with two functions: `divVerify` and `modinvVerify`. in both cases, the user must pass the result of each computation along with the computation's inputs, and the contracts verifies that they were computed correctly, before returning the result.
+To make this as frictionless as possible:
+    - Import your function into a Foundry test case
+    - use the `ffi` cheatcode to call the real function in an external library
+    - write the resulting calldata to be used for the function call. see `tests/differential` for examples of this.

 ## Development